reposense/RepoSense/docs/ug/customizingReports.md

 <box type="tip" seamless>

-**Managing config files collaboratively**: If you use RepoSense to monitor a large number of programmers, it may be more practical to get the programmers to submit PRs to update the config files as necessary (<tooltip content="a coder realizes some of her code is missing from the report because she used multiple git usernames, and wants to add the additional usernames to the config file">example use case</tooltip>).
+**Managing config files collaboratively**: If you use RepoSense to monitor a large number of programmers, it may be more practical to get the programmers to submit PRs to update the config files as necessary (<tooltip content="a coder realizes some of her code is missing from the report because she used multiple Git usernames, and wants to add the additional usernames to the config file">example use case</tooltip>).

 To ensure that their PRs are correct, you can use [Netlify _deploy previews_](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) to preview how the report would look like after the PR has been merged.
 More details are in the panels below.